-An optically-aided sighting of the new crescent moon is possible
+A telescopically-assisted sighting of the new crescent moon may be

-from the Hawaiian Islands and/or the Kiribati Republic.
+region including the Hawaiian Islands on March 1st.
 Easier sightings

-of the new crescent moon will be possible on January 2nd almost worldwide
+of the new crescent moon should be possible from most of the world on

-and southernmost parts of South America.
-These exceptions should be able
+Africa and South America.
+These exceptions should see the crescent moon

 Please note: If you have subscribed to

 our e-mail warning of the date of the new moon and failed to receive

 any warning, particularly since November 2009, could you please let

 know.
 A separate computer problem occurred affecting the dispatch of e-mail